-Total Swimming aims through British Gas Pools 4 Schools to address the shocking statistic that 1 in 3 children now leave primary school unable to swim - as opposed to 1 in 5 just a few years ago.
+Total Swimming aims through British Gas Pools 4 Schools to address the shocking statistic that 51% of children now leave primary school unable to swim 25 metres unaided, according to research by the ASA, as opposed to 1 in 5 just a few years ago.

 This may be for a number of reasons, such as local pool closures; lack of facilities; or prohibitive costs of transport and leisure centre hire.
 By constructing temporary pools in school buildings (e.g. gyms, sports halls), Total Swimming can bring mobile swimming pools right where they are needed and tackle this problem head on.